Meet Author & Holistic Organizer Tracy Pierce, the owner and founder of Tracy Pierce Consulting and your Home Alchemy Muse!

 Sometimes we hit these snags in our lives where everything feels stagnant, things aren’t moving, we feel stuck.

-After years of organizing and managing systems in prior jobs, and then seven years of working as an onsite professional organizer, I realized there was more that I could offer than simply onsite decluttering and organizing help.
+After years of organizing and managing systems in prior jobs, and then seven years of working as an onsite professional organizer, I realized there was more that I could offer than simply onsite organizing help.